 Each of these material types will require different amperage.
 The determination will also be made based on the machine you are using and, in some cases, where you are working.

 There are several reasons why the type of material is a determining factor in setting amperage.
-The most common is the ferrous vs. non-ferrous materials.
+The most common is ferrous vs. non-ferrous materials.

 For instance, the difference between steel and aluminum.
 Each type of material will have a different melting point.
-That is one of the keys determining factors of amperage setting on a MIG welder.
+That is one of the key determining factors of amperage setting on a MIG welder.
 The decision is also determined by the type of machine you are using.